BeanGuy-TW/turbowarp-collision-kit/README.md

 A 3D collision extension for TurboWarp/Scratch.
 Works best with Simple 3D, but can be used with any rendering engine as it's completely separated from rendering.

+## ⚠️ !!!
+Disclaimer !!! ⚠️

+This extension is in early development!
+Expect bugs, inconsistencies, and unfinished examples.
+I will release an official documentation for the extension soon, and make better examples...

 ## Features

 - Sphere vs Triangle Mesh collision